RageAgainstTheAssembly/EPML-ITMO/README.md

 # EPML HW 4

 This is just a brief README, you can find the full report in `docs/report.md`.
-Note that pipeline setup mostly concerns sections 11-12.
+Note that pipeline setup mostly concerns section 12.

 Perfectly reproducible on my machine, hoping that's a good sign